Wolff potentials and nonlocal equations of Lane-Emden type: SOLA (Solutions Obtained as Limits of Approximations)

 whenever $B \subset \mathbb{R}^{n}$ is a ball. \end{definition}

 \begin{remark} We note that \cite{KuMiSi} considered SOLA under the assumption

 However, in contrast with the local case, we use the terminology SOLA for any $p>1$.
 This is because the strong convergence of $u_{j}$ in $W^{h,q}$ is not required, already in the case $p>2-s/n$.
-In turn, the definition of SOLA in \cite{KuMiSi} can be extended to the case $1<p\le 2-s/n$, by considering fractional Sobolev spaces $W^{h,q}$ with $q \in (0,1)$. \end{remark}
+Thus, we can extend the definition of SOLA in \cite{KuMiSi} to the case $1<p\le 2-s/n$, by considering fractional Sobolev spaces $W^{h,q}$ with $q \in (0,1)$. \end{remark}